serenity-is/docs/api/js/corelib/functions/inMathMLNamespace.md

 () => [`ComponentChildren`](../type-aliases/ComponentChildren.md)

-A factory function that returns children.
+Factory that returns children to create as MathML elements.

 ## Returns